poupeaua/poupeaua.github.io/README.md

 ### Ecology

-The objective here is to display some sources, content and knowledge about THE most important (and really the only thing that matters) in our era : ecology and environmental information.
+The objective here is to display some sources, content and knowledge about THE most important topic (and really the only thing that matters) of our era : ecology and environmental information.

 ### Magic